-The new boiler costs and boiler repair costs in this article are correct as of 2019
+The new boiler costs in this article are correct as of 2022

 Our boilers are the overlooked heroes of our homes, quietly working away to give us hot water and toasty radiators whenever we need them.
 When a boiler is working perfectly, we don’t even think about them, but if something goes wrong, we soon notice it - especially when the weather outside turns chilly.
 If regularly inspected and maintained, a good boiler should keep going for years, but if yours is old, faulty, or has been badly looked after, the time may have come to invest in a new one.
-This article breaks down the cost of new gas boilers, including combi boiler costs, so you know what to expect before you make the leap.
+This article breaks down the typical new boiler cost and boiler replacement cost you can expect if you need to upgrade.

 Get a free quote